dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 ]
 ```

 Notice the flatness of our code so far: need to apply the same handler to different flowpaths?
 Add another row to the handler table.
 Need to implement a new requirement?
 Write a new handler and add it to the handler table.
-We also get really good scalability: the source file might grow in size, but it's complexity will remain the same.
+We also get really good scalability: the source file might grow in size, but its complexity will remain the same.
 The handlers can even be moved to a separate file to keep things better organized.

 Finally we need to write the engine that will execute our handlers: